YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 module.
 If the optional global indicator was missing, then Camlp5 would expect all entry names in the extend-body as predefined and would fail with the error "unbound value"  at the first entry  name `long_ident` since it is not already defined outside the extend expression.
+Therefore, if you only extend existing syntactic categories in the extend expression you would not need an explicit global indicator : its default value would do, but if you intend to define custom syntactic categories (or entries) in addition to extending existing syntactic categories then you need to declare the names of the existing categories as global.

 ## (T.10) OCanren Terms